-Growing up in the West, I never had a shortage of opportunities to explore the sea, from rough water swimming to bodyboarding to one of my all-time favorite ocean activities, snorkeling.
-While I adore getting a great wreck dive in, I have a real appreciation for the relative accessibility of grabbing some affordable gear, sticking my head underwater, and entering another world, no oxygen tanks required.
+Growing up in the West, I never had a shortage of opportunities to explore the sea, from rough-water swimming to bodyboarding to one of my all-time favorite ocean activities, snorkeling.
+I have a real appreciation for the relative accessibility of grabbing some affordable gear, sticking my head underwater, and entering another world, no oxygen tanks required.
 Exhibit A: the Bay of La Paz in Baja California Sur.

 The biodiversity in this coastal region is so rich and so spectacular that Jacques Cousteau referred to it as the “world’s aquarium.”
 Lesser-known and far less touristed than Cabo San Lucas two hours south, La Paz makes an incredible journey for nature lovers.

-La Paz is the capital city of Baja California Sur and the gateway to the Sea of Cortez.
-Located just an hour’s drive from trendy Todos Santos, the warm waters near Espiritu Santo Island (a UNESCO World Heritage dive site) teem with playful sea lions, manta and mobula rays, giant squid, dolphins, and Baja’s most famous underwater resident—the whale shark—whose annual migration peaks starting in October.
+La Paz, an hour’s drive from trendy Todos Santos, is the capital city of Baja California Sur and the gateway to the Sea of Cortez.
+Just offshore, the warm waters near Espiritu Santo Island (a UNESCO World Heritage site) teem with playful sea lions, manta and mobula rays, giant squid, dolphins, and Baja’s most famous underwater resident: the whale shark.

 Whale sharks, or tiburón ballena as they’re known here, are the largest living non-mammalian vertebrate and largest shark species on the planet.
 They can reach up to 41.5 feet long and weigh about 47,000 pounds.
 Swimming alongside them is the most heart-racing, awe-inspiring experience I have ever had, on land or in the sea.

-Cruising with these gentle giants as they move slowly and gracefully in the azure waters of the bay while they filter feed on the plankton-rich waters completely dwarfed my sense of self in the grand scope of nature, inspiring a further responsibility to protect these magnificent creatures.
+Cruising with these gentle giants as they move slowly and gracefully in the azure waters while they filter feed on the plankton-rich waters completely dwarfed my sense of self in the grand scope of nature, inspiring a further responsibility to protect these magnificent creatures.

 Because whale sharks thrive and feed in shallow waters in the Bay of La Paz, visiting them as a snorkeler is relatively easy.
 Here they are cherished by visitors and locals alike, but in other areas of their international migratory patterns, their shallow feeding habits has given easy access to poachers who covet their meat and fins, landing them on the list of endangered species.